 The State University of New York at Fredonia’s School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB) International for its degree programs in Accounting, Public Accountancy, Finance, Management, and Marketing.

 With this accreditation, Fredonia is now ranked among the top five percent of Business Schools in the world, and among the top 25 percent of Business Schools in the United States.

-AACSB-accredited schools have successfully undergone a rigorous review process conducted by their peers in the business education community, ensuring that they have the resources, credentials, and commitment needed to provide students with a first-rate, future-focused business education.
+AACSB-accredited schools have successfully undergone a rigorous review process conducted by their peers in the business education community, ensuring that they have the resources, credentials, and commitment needed to provide students with first-rate, future-focused business education.
 For more information about AACSB accreditation, please visit http://www.aacsb.edu/about

 We aspire to be leading business educators in western New York, recognized for the quality of our academic programs and our career-ready graduates.